micuat/hydra-book/performing.md

 Pre-coded or from Scratch
 --------

 There is no strict definition of live coding.
 [Toplap Manifesto](https://toplap.org/wiki/ManifestoDraft) can be a starting point, but you can create your own manifesto.
 Given that, starting from a pre-coded script or from a blank editor is up to you.
+Or you can even add sensors or other tools to generate videos.

 Preparing a code has an advantage of making a set or a narrative; let's take a look at an example:

 ```javascript
 // 1